Dinner Cruise at Manila Bay

 It would have all been fine except for the food, which I think the cruise’ management could still improve on.
 Nevertheless, we ate in haste and proceeded to the end of the small ship for the fireworks display.
 Colors lit up the sky in different shapes — flowers, smileys, meteors.

 On our second trip, we took the opportunity to release sky lanterns as a good measure of luck for the birthday celebrants.
-We excitedly waited for the lanterns to fly and after a few tries, some of them danced into mid-air until they disappeared in the darkness of the night.
+We excitedly waited for the lanterns to fly and after a few tries, some of them danced in mid-air until they disappeared into the darkness of the night.

 Yet, the hour seemed to fly so quick.
 Before we knew it, the ship was sailing back to the dock.
 For P250, it was a great experience.
 Of course, we paid double so we could enjoy the entire night at the sea.
 And it gave us a good vantage point of seeing our city as if looking on a canvass.
 It’s a different picture when viewed from Manila Bay.